alimmeek/msal-id-pub/README.md

 # OIDC using Microsoft Authentication Library (MSAL)

 ## Overview
-Implements the OIDC authentication flow to issue ID tokens which verify each instance of the program.
+An implementation of the OIDC authentication flow to issue ID tokens which verify each instance of the program.
 Makes use of the Python `msal` library and the **Microsoft Identity Platform** in order to verify the identities of users.

 #### `main.py`
 Drives the program: responsible for issuing, validating and swapping tokens with another program instance